-I believe this was the magazine associated with the giant ComputerLand retail chain from 1987 until sometime in the early ’90s; issues appear to be rather rare.
+This was the magazine associated with the giant ComputerLand retail chain from 1987 until sometime in the early ’90s; issues are rare.
 The article itself is a quick look at the state of BEHEMOTH in mid-1990, when I was working on it in the Bikelab at Sun Microsystems.

 I chuckle now, over two decades later, at the way I was a sort of agent of future shock… energy was very high.
 I didn’t know yet that the BEHEMOTH Effect was about to invert the ratio of lab time to road time as geeky complexity overtook the simple pleasures of technomadics.